vmimicrobiome/vmimicrobiome.github.io/index.md

 **Deblur!
 Lets denoise our sequences into a feature table**

-**Deblur can take a while to run, for our purposes we can download the finished output files from the [extras](https://github.com/vmimicrobiome/extras) folder, and move it into the paired_end folder,and unzip it.**
+**Deblur can take a while to run, for our purposes we can download the finished output files from the [extras](https://github.com/vmimicrobiome/extras) folder, move it into the paired_end folder, and unzip it.**

-**Later on your own, these commands will produce the included Deblur files**
+**These commands can be used on your own to produce the downstream Deblur files:**

    **DEBLUR DENOISE DUPLICATE SEQUENCES AND CREATE OBSERVATIONS**
   ```bash